 Honda Indy Toronto – 30 years of racing on the shore of the Lake Ontario

 The Honda Indy Toronto is an annual IndyCar Series race, held since 1986 in the Canadian town Toronto, on the Lake Ontario.
 The race takes place on the temporary street circuit located at Exhibition Place, which is 1.75-mile long and has 11 turns.
-In 2016 season, it is one of four street circuits which host IndyCar races and only Canadian venue in the IndyCar calendar.
+Currently, it is one of four street circuits which host IndyCar races and only Canadian venue in the IndyCar calendar.

 Indy Car Series in Toronto since 1986

 Toronto became the host of IndyCar races in 1986, eight years after the last IndyCar event was held at Mosport Park.
 The idea of the temporary street course in Toronto was born in 1985 when Molson Breweries proposed to run a CART-sanctioned event and Toronto City Council approved the proposition.